codemagic-ci-cd/codemagic-docs/content/building/build-versioning.md

 Alternatively, if you use `YAML` configuration, you may just export the value to an environment variable and use it under your `CFBundleVersion` in `Info.plist`.

-## Google Play latest build number using Codemagic CLI Tools
+## Get Google Play latest build number using Codemagic CLI Tools

 Use [get-latest-build-number](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/google-play/get-latest-build-number.md#get-latest-build-number) action from [google-play](https://github.com/codemagic-ci-cd/cli-tools/tree/master/docs/google-play#google-play) Codemagic CLI Tool to get the latest build number from Google Play.